Environment

 Archetypes

-You can also define a so called Archetype
+You can also define a so called Archetype as search query for entities.

 Creating the search query costs some performance so using archetypes is the recommended way to search for entities.